rackerlabs/support-how-to/content/cloud-servers/dovecot-installation-and-configuration-on-centos.md

 -   Target Audience: System Administrators, Mail Administrators, Postmasters.

-### Installation
+### Install Dovecot

-The first thing we will need is to download the Dovecot package.
-This command will install it:
+Download and install the Dovecot package by running the following command:

-    sudo yum install dovecot
+    $ sudo yum install dovecot

-### Configuring Dovecot
+### Configure Dovecot

-The next step is to configure the Dovecot services in the config file at **/etc/dovecot/dovecot.conf** - use whatever editor you like for the task.
+After installing Dovecot, you need to configure the services in the configuration file at **/etc/dovecot/dovecot.conf**.
+This example uses `nano`, but you can use any text editor you want.

-    sudo nano /etc/dovecot/dovecot.conf
+    $ sudo nano /etc/dovecot/dovecot.conf

-The following lines will need to be uncommented and if necessary changed to reflect your plans for the environment:
+The following lines will need to be uncommented in the **/etc/dovecot/dovecot.conf** file and, if necessary, changed to reflect your plans for the environment:

     protocols = imap pop3
     mail_location =  maildir:~/Maildir

--   protocols - This specifies the protocols that are available for users to access their email.
+-   `protocols` - Specifies the protocols that are available for users to access their email.
--   mail_location - This specifies the format and the location of each user's mailbox.
+-   `mail_location` - Specifies the format and the location of each user's mailbox.

 ### Authentication process file

-Next we will configure the authentication process file.
-This config file can be located at **/etc/dovecot/conf.d/10-auth.conf** - use the text editor of your choice for this task.
+Next you need to configure the authentication process file.
+This configuration file can be located at **/etc/dovecot/conf.d/10-auth.conf**.
+This example uses `nano`, but you can use any text editor you want.

-    sudo nano /etc/dovecot/conf.d/10-auth.conf
+    $ sudo nano /etc/dovecot/conf.d/10-auth.conf

-The following line will need to be uncommented and if necessary changed to reflect your plans for your environment:
+The following line will need to be uncommented in the **/etc/dovecot/conf.d/10-auth.conf** file and, if necessary, changed to reflect your plans for your environment:

     auth_mechanisms = plain login

-auth_mechanisms specifies the way in which the email client authenticates with Dovecot.
+`auth_mechanisms` specifies the way in which the email client authenticates with Dovecot.

 ### Mail location